chaintope/tapyrus-core/doc/tapyrus/getting_started.md

 ##### :heavy_exclamation_mark:Caution
 > As Tapyrus is under active development it is recommended to use the network for testing and not as a commercial production deployment.

-A minimum functional tapyrus network needs 3 Tapyrus-signers and 1 Tapyrus-core node.
+A minimum functional tapyrus network needs 3 Tapyrus-signers and 3 Tapyrus-core node for each signer.
 Following are the steps in launching a new Tapyrus-network:

 1. [Choose a Network Id](https://github.com/chaintope/tapyrus-core/blob/issue/18_getting_started/doc/tapyrus/getting_started.md#1-choose-a-network-id)
 2. [Generate Aggregate public key of Tapyrus-signer network](https://github.com/chaintope/tapyrus-core/blob/issue/18_getting_started/doc/tapyrus/getting_started.md#1-create-a-new-genesis-block-using-tapyrus-genesis-utility)